dmx-systems/dmx-documentation/docs/user.rst

 You can assign icons from the Font Awesome collection to your topic types.
 Let's say you have a topic type "Publication" and you want all publications in your map to have a book icon.

-- Click onto the topic type "Publication", //not// onto an individual publication you already added.
+- Click onto the topic type "Publication", *not* onto an individual publication you already added.
 You are about to modify the general concept of all your publications, not an existing instance of it.
 - Use the little arrow in the upper right corner to open the detail panel.
 - Go to the fourth tab called "View".
 Here you can view and edit the configuration of the topic type.
 Click "Edit".
 - Click into the white field labeled "Icon".